sailfishos-oneplus5/boot-switcher/README.md

 # boot-switcher
-A simple flashable zip to switch between LineageOS and Sailfish OS boots (cheeseburger).
+A simple flashable zip to switch between LineageOS and Sailfish OS boots specialized for cheeseburger (OnePlus 5) & dumpling (OnePlus 5T) devices by default.
 Feel free to fork and adapt to your device's needs!

 ### Screenshots